 So, how does it sound then?

-Part piano synth, part Foley library, Cinematic Keys is a absolutely suited to the role of sound effects, soundscapes and incidental film music.
-There is just so much here it makes you head spin, and with Kontakt’s ability to layer multi-instances of the instrument, or even other instruments in your collection, you will literally never run out of truly amazing and interesting sounds to call on.
+Part piano synth, part Foley library, Cinematic Keys is absolutely suited to the role of sound effects, soundscapes and incidental film music.
+There is just so much here that it makes your head spin, and with Kontakt’s ability to layer multi-instances of the instrument, or even other instruments in your collection, you will literally never run out of truly amazing and interesting sounds to call on.
 From the moment you first play Cinematic Keys you will be captivated by its quality and scope, and now even days after starting this review I am still in awe of how deep you can go in the weird and wonderful world of keyboard destruction.

-Operating Cinematic Keys is very experimental and its unlikely you’ll come out with the sound you have in your head when using it as there are too many choices to make, each taking you down a totally new sonic road every time you start playing, but this is by far the most innovated uses of sampled recording I have seen so far.
+Operating Cinematic Keys is very experimental and it’s unlikely you’ll come out with the sound you have in your head when using it as there are too many choices to make, each taking you down a totally new sonic road every time you start playing, but this is by far the most innovated uses of sampled recording I have seen so far.

 At $450 odd NZD it might seem a little steep, but trust me this is outstanding value.
 Cinematic Keys might not allow you to load up your own samples, and you’re limited to using the preset instruments that come factory, but coupling with other instruments from Kontakts extensive library will quite literally never run out of fresh ideas and inspiration.
-Sample Logic also has Cinematic Guitars 2 in their product line-up, and though we haven’t tested it yet, by all accounts it a similar kind of thing if you find the piano sounds here not to your requirements.
+Sample Logic also has Cinematic Guitars 2 in their product line-up, and though we haven’t tested it yet, by all accounts it is a similar kind of thing if you find the piano sounds here not to your requirements.

-Overall Cinematic Keys is an excellent instrument, though more so as an effect then an actual keyboard instrument.
-It will do pianos, organs and the likes – but there are plenty of better options out there if that’s what you’re really looking for.
+Overall Cinematic Keys is an excellent instrument, though more so as an effect than an actual keyboard instrument.
+It will do pianos, organs and the like – but there are plenty of better options out there if that’s what you’re really looking for.
 There is an absolute mountain of presets which is great, though you will need to spend some time feeling your way around and getting used to the layout you will be rewarded for your perseverance.
 If you’ve been eyeing up your grandma’s piano wondering what that would sound like if you took to it with an axe, wonder no more – Cinematic Keys has done all the hard work for you.

 Test Machine Specs